dansmyers/Simulation/Sprint-3-Monte_Carlo_Simulation/Deliverables/README.md

 What is the answer to Pepys' question?
 Calculate your answer exactly using a discrete probability distribution, not a simulation model.

 Tip: notice that the problem is phrased as *at least* **not** *exactly*.

+The first proposition has the highest probability of .4018

+The second proposition has a probabilty of .2691

+The third proposition has a probabilty of .135

+See PepysAndUrn.pdf for work

 ## Geometric Urn

 I have an urn that contains 100 balls.
 I know that some are black and some are red, but I don’t the numbers of each.
 Suppose I draw from the urn with replacement (putting each ball back in the urn, so that the number of balls remains the same) and write down the number of draws needed to get the first red ball.
 I then repeat this process several times and then use all of my results to calculate the expected number of draws needed to get the first red ball.

 My experiment shows that the expected number of draws to get one red ball is 20.
 What are reasonable estimates for the number of black and red balls in the urn?

+In an Urn of 100 balls we would expect the red balls to equal 5 and the black balls to equal 95.

+See PepysAndUrn.pdf for work

 ## Dragon Dice